 Golden Citrus 4-in-1 Conditioner* (60ml, travel size)

-A multi-tasking conditioner for all hair types.
+A multitasking conditioner for all hair types.
 Infused with certified organic oils such as rosehip oil, argan oil, and coconut oil as well as essentials oils of neroli, tangerine, bergamot, and other.
 You can use this conditioner in 4 different ways:

-- as a rinse out – best for thin, oily hair types.
+As a rinse out – best for thin, oily hair types.
 It performs as a lightweight conditioner, which doesn’t give much moisture, but makes hair soft and adds some shine;

-- as leave-in on wet or dry hair – this is my favorite way to use this conditioner.
+As leave-in on wet or dry hair – this is my favorite way to use this conditioner.
 It’s much more moisturizing and defrizzing this way, very happy with how it performs;

-- as a styling cream for curls.
+As a styling cream for curls.